 You can do it by pressing the CTRL and SHIFT key simultaneously while double-clicking on the program to execute (or while pressing the Enter key to run the program).
 It would have the same effect as if you would have right-clicked on the program and selected Run as administrator from the shortcut menu.

-AB Commander tries hard to keep the columns of the panels the way you've set them up.
-Sometimes, however, Windows Vista takes control of them and rearranges them the way it thinks is better.
-For instance, if you connect a removable drive and navigate to it with AB Commander, suddenly Windows Vista may change the columns to display "Date taken", "Resolution", etc., even though the removable drive contains no digital images.
+AB Commander tries hard to keep the columns of the file panels the way you've set them up.
+Sometimes, however, Windows takes control of them and rearranges them the way it thinks is better.
+For instance, if you connect a removable drive and navigate to it with AB Commander, suddenly Windows may change the columns to display "Date taken", "Resolution", etc., even though the removable drive contains no digital images.
 (That's a good illustration of a situation when computers are trying to be smarter than they need to be).

-Anyway, if you are tired of manually rearranging columns after Vista messes them up, you may find the Store/Restore columns commands on the Panel menu of AB Commander of help.
+Anyway, if you are tired of manually rearranging columns after Windows messes them up, you may find the Store/Restore columns commands on the Panel menu of AB Commander of help.
 First, arrange the columns one last time the way you want them to be: hide the ones you don't need, unhide the ones you want, put them in the order that makes most sense to you.
 When you are done, choose the Panel - Store columns command to make AB Commander remember your columns.
 Later on, when you need to restore the columns the way you've set them up, just choose Panel - Restore columns (or press Ctrl+U), and your favorite columns will be instantly restored.

 Keep in mind that the Store/Restore columns commands are available only if you run Windows Vista (or later).
-Also note that these commands can be used only with the file system folders (that is, folders that display the contents of your hard drives, removable disks, etc.) If you navigate to a virtual folder, such as Control Panel, or My Computer, the Store/Restore columns commands will not be available, because virtual folder often have diferent set of columns than those of the file system folders.
+Also note that these commands can be used only with the file system folders (that is, folders that display the contents of your hard drives, removable disks, etc.) If you navigate to a virtual folder, such as Control Panel, or My Computer, the Store/Restore columns commands will not be available, because virtual folder often have different set of columns than those of the file system folders.

 If you attempt to synchronize the My Documents folder with another folder on your computer, you may see the Nothing to do message, even though the My Documents folders contains documents that need to be synchronized.